Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

             CreateSingularLocal(sourceEndpoint.Name(), "Index")
 ```

+* `List` is the final list we're creating
+* `Item` is a single item from the source list
+* `Index` is the integer index of the item we're converting

+Clones of `knownLocals` are used for each nested scope (one inside our **if** statement, see below; the other inside our loop) so that definitions don't leak out.

-Our declaration intializes a new list of the correct final size.
+Our declaration initializes a new list of the correct final size.

 ``` go
         declaration := astbuilder.ShortDeclaration(